petrarch1603/MapPornBot/readme.md

 [Rules and information about the contest can be found here](https://www.reddit.com/r/MapPorn/wiki/meta/contest)

 ## Social Media Tools
 Part of MapPorn's mission is to share maps across the internet.
 This means using platforms other than Reddit.
 In the python file [functions.py](functions.py) there are functions for taking posts from [/r/MapPorn](https://www.reddit.com/r/MapPorn/) and posting to [Twitter](https://twitter.com/MapPornTweet/), [Tumblr](https://mappornofficial.tumblr.com/) and [Facebook](https://www.facebook.com/OfficialMapPorn) simultaneously.
-These functions use official APIs to interact with and post a link to a reddit post to those accounts.
+These functions use official APIs to interact with and post a link to a Reddit post to those accounts.

 Some other social media scripts include: